hongqin/data_science_crash_course/README.md

 Part 3.
 Survey data analysis with R and RStudio

 Part 4.
-Python COVID19 analysis with Python in CoLab
+Python COVID19 analysis in CoLab

 Part 5.
 Python MINIST tensorflow in CoLab